 Evidence is emerging to support the premise that left-sided and right-sided colon tumours have clinically significant differences.
-They differ with respect to biology, pathology and epidemiology, and previous data suggest a mortality difference between left- and right-sided colon tumours.
-[57][58] Patients with right-sided colon tumour tend to have more poorly differentiated, mutant KRAS, mutated PIK3CA and wild-type BRAF tumours, fewer liver and lung metastases, and shorter interval between diagnosis and study entry.
-[59] Two recent RCTs have provided data on the prognostic and predictive value of primary tumour location in patients with RAS wild-type metastatic colorectal cancer:
+They differ with respect to biology, pathology and epidemiology, and previous data suggest a mortality difference between left- and right-sided colon tumours.^{[47][48]} Patients with right-sided colon tumour tend to have more poorly differentiated, higher incidence of mutant KRAS, mutated PIK3CA and mutant BRAF tumours, fewer liver and lung metastases, and shorter interval between diagnosis and study entry. ^[49]

+Two recent meta-analyses have provided data on the prognostic and predictive value of primary tumour location in patients with RAS wild-type metastatic colorectal cancer: